What to expect from Tummy Tuck Surgery

-During a tummy tuck, fat is removed throughout the entire abdominal contour using liposuction, excess skin and fat is removed from below the belly button to the bikini line, and the muscles of the abdomen are tightened.
+At our practice in Ottawa, tummy tuck—also known as abdominoplasty— is one of our most frequently performed procedures.
+During a tummy tuck, fat is removed throughout the entire abdominal contour using liposuction, excess skin and fat are removed from below the belly button to the bikini line, and the muscles of the abdomen are tightened.
 The goal of an abdominoplasty is to reduce excess fat and skin to achieve an abdomen that is thinner, flatter, tighter, and free of stretch marks.
 It is important to note that this is not a weight loss surgery, though a quantity of excess fat will typically be removed.

 After surgery, you’ll be provided a compression garment and be required to wear this garment for approximately 6 weeks.
-Avoid strenuous activities and exercise until your surgeon gives you the go ahead.
-We suggest arranging 2 weeks off work for your initial recovery and allow 3-6 months for full recovery.
+Avoid strenuous activities and exercise until your surgeon gives you the go-ahead.
+We suggest arranging 2 weeks off work for your initial recovery and allow 3-6 months for a full recovery.

 Pre- & post-surgery